Learn about limiting your app log rate for apps in VMware Tanzu Application Service for VMs.

 To identify which app instances are exceeding the app log rate limit:

-Install the Firehose plugin by running:
+In a terminal window, install the Firehose plug-in by running:

 cf install-plugin 'Firehose Plugin'